Pub & Club Guide

 1 Saint Mary's Row

 A trend setting suburb pub contains many of the original 1800 period features set against a contemporary design.
 A warm vibrate atmosphere to try the range of real ales.
-Has a large beer garden at the rear
+Has a large beer garden at the rear.
+Flights of three thirds available but may cost a fair bit more than a pint.

 - Figure of Eight